shanjiv177/shaunalloc/README.md

 The program gets a 64KB chunk of memory through mmap.

+Each block which would be assigned is padded to nearest 8 bytes.

 The program is all about how the heap/memory from mmap is being assigned and managed.

-There are three main functions
+There are four main functions
 - shaunalloc
 - free
 - realloc